pharaox/travelers/README.md

 The current version is compatible with CK3 1.19.
 If you are still on CK3 1.18.x, use [version 0.13.3](https://github.com/pharaox/travelers/releases/download/0.13.3/travelers-0.13.3.zip) instead.

-This mod is compatible with most other mods, except for mods that make similar changes to the travel system, or modify the `travl_on_actions.txt` and `travel_options.txt` vanilla files.
+This mod is compatible with most other mods, except for mods that make similar changes to the travel system, or modify the `travel_on_actions.txt` and `travel_options.txt` vanilla files.
 Unfortunately, the latter includes most total conversion mods.
 If you use such mods, put this mod before them in the load order - the travel of imprisoned rulers may be affected as a result, but everything else should work as expected.

 This mod is now fully compatible with [A Game of Thrones](https://steamcommunity.com/sharedfiles/filedetails/?id=2962333032) with a compatibility patch, see [Links](#links).